Mpinillad97/CinemaGallery/README.md

 ## 🛠️ Technologies Used
 - **Node.js**: Server-side JavaScript runtime environment.
+- **Bootstrap**: Frontend framework for building responsive and mobile-first web pages.
 - **Express.js**: Web framework for Node.js to handle routing and HTTP requests.
 - **MongoDB**: NoSQL database to store movie information.
 - **Mongoose**: ODM (Object Data Modeling) library for MongoDB and Node.js.
 - **Jest**: Testing framework to ensure API functionality.
 - **dotenv**: Secure handling of environment variables.
+- **JavaScript**: Core programming language used for both backend and frontend logic.
+- **HTML**: Markup language used for structuring the web pages.
+- **CSS**: Styling language for designing the appearance of the web pages.

 ## 🔧 Installation
 To get this project up and running locally, follow these steps: